Are you looking for ways to earn bitcoin online in Kenya?

 Whenever you complete any task online, say video editing, you are paid by a certain amount of fiat currency (KES, USD, EUR, etc.).

 Instead of being paid by these currencies, you can be paid in bitcoin.

 If are a seasoned crypto enthusiast, you understand what airdrops mean.
-But for the sake of others who’re new to crypto:
+But for the sake of others who are new to crypto:

-Airdrops is the process where crypto companies offer free coins to community members for helping market the product.
+Airdrops is the process where crypto companies offer free coins to community members to help market the product.

 You can earn airdrop coins by: